 Ugly House Makeover

-I'm looking forward to my next remodel.
+I’m looking forward to my next remodel.
 The ugly house is always a challenge, but one that I welcome with open arms.
-Ugly houses have "personality" and I enjoy highlighting all the positive aspect of a house.
-More importantly, figuring out how to do that on a budget adds to the fun.
+Small ugly houses have “personality” and I enjoy highlighting all the positive aspect of these special projects.
+More importantly, figuring out how to do perform the ugly to pretty house transformation on a budget adds to the fun.

 Good luck and remember to enjoy the process!
-And don't forget to contact me if you have an ugly house (or know someone who does) and you aren't interested in transforming it yourself (I don't blame you).
-Also, please take a look at the 1st of 15 free guides that we are offering below.
-It's fast and simple.
+And don’t forget to contact me if you have an ugly house (or know someone who does) and you aren’t interested in transforming it yourself, but would rather sell it in all its glory.